Today we’re looking at sweet spot boy names.

 2016 US Popularity Rank: #205

 From Dean Martin to James Dean, there’s something slightly mid-century about this name.
 Indeed, it peaked in the 1960s.
 But it’s never left the US Top 1000, and a handful of more recent references keep it relevant for parents today: Rory’s first boyfriend in The Gilmore Girls, and Harry’s fellow Gryffindor – and Quidditch teammate – in Harry Potter.
+The recent uptick in Dean’s popularity comes from Supernatural’s demon hunter, Dean Winchester.
 It’s a bright, compact sound, and a name that feels instantly familiar, but not overused.

 2017 US popularity Rank: #125